ACEP ID:

 • Ensure accurate, timely and complete data.

-• Provide liability protection for the provider.
+• Provide liability protection for the physician.

-• Minimize burdensome requirements on the provider.
+• Minimize burdensome requirements on the physician.

 Download the Policy